xwzappest/guide/ticktick/android_app/4_how_to_switch_lists_on_widget.md

 ## How to switch lists on widget?
 Currently, you can switch lists on TickTick 4×2, TickTick 4×3, and TickTick4×4 widgets.
-Next to the list name, you will see an inclined triangle icon and you can click on it to switch lists.
+Next to the list name, you can click the inclined triangle icon on the widget to switch lists.

 ![](../images/image2.6.4X)